pemn/bm_geostat_process/README.md

 ## 📌 Description
 full open source workflow for generating a geostatistics block model
 this script integrates multiple generic tools and modules in a single graphical desktop application
-the target audience is academic use by geostatistic professionals or proof of concepts
+the target audience is academic use by geostatistic professionals or industrial proof of concepts projects
 its not suited for production use
 ## 📸 Screenshot
 ![screenshot1](https://github.com/pemn/assets/blob/main/bm_geostat_process1.png?raw=true)
+## 🧩 Implementation
+WIP
 ## 📝 Parameters
 name|optional|description
 ---|---|------